Belfast City Marathon over the years

 Lycra had not quite made the grand entrance.

-Thirty-five years ago, velour was hot but velvet was hotter.
+Thirty-seven years ago, velour was hot but velvet was hotter.
 The skirts were ra ra and you wore your leg warmers scrunched, like the kids from Fame.

 The national news featured the Falklands, the prime minister's son who went awol in the Sahara and the women of Greenham Common.

 However, the pause button was pressed for a single Monday May bank holiday - and the very first Belfast City Marathon.